Meet the Editor-in-Chief

 Zymurgy welcomes letters, opinions, ideas, article queries and information in general from its readers.
 Correspondence should be directed to: firstname.lastname@example.org.

-If you have interesting homebrewing stories or photos, or would like to comment on something you’ve read in Zymurgy, or have a brewing-related question, email Dave Carpenter.
+If you have interesting homebrewing stories or photos, would like to comment on something you’ve read in Zymurgy, or have a brewing-related question, email Dave Carpenter.

 Submit Homebrew Labels

 Hey homebrewers!
-If you have a homebrew label that you would like to see in our magazine, send it to Magazine Art Director Allison Seymour.
+If you have a homebrew label that you would like to see in our magazine, send it to Magazine Art Director Jason Smith.